Customizable Trade Show Booth Rental in Las Vegas

 Planning focus: branded graphics, storage, demo counter placement, sightlines, and fast show-floor setup

-Planning focus: visitor flow, graphics placement, storage, freight timing, and installation sequence
+Planning focus: traffic flow, meeting placement, demo counters, storage access, graphics visibility, and installation sequence

 Larger island rental booths need stronger coordination across structure, graphics, freight, drayage, labor, and installation.
 They can be useful for exhibitors with multiple products, larger demo areas, or higher brand visibility needs.

-Best for: large product displays, multiple demo zones, meeting areas, and high-visibility brand presence
+Best for: larger product displays, screen walls, multiple demo zones, meeting areas, and high-traffic exhibits

 Modular Booth Rental Systems for Repeat Exhibitors